 (HPA 5049) Facilities Support Services

-Facility support services: building/grounds, housekeeping, laundry, and central supply, This Module will present the regulations governing the external and internal physical environment of the long term care facility.
+Facility supports services: building/grounds, housekeeping, laundry, and central supply, this Module will present the regulations governing the external and internal physical environment of the long-term care facility.

 (HPA 5040) Gerontology, Diseases of Aging

 Gerontology, diseases of aging, death and dying class presents the biological and psychosocial theories of the aging process.
 The stages of death and dying process will be discussed at length.

 November 7 & 9, 2022; 6:00-9:30pm

 Long term care reimbursements are discussed with case presentations and the appeal process.